Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Introduction

-Additionally, the study of \cite{Jian2022} establishes the asymptotic theory of the ordinary least squares estimator in the explosive first-order Gaussian autoregressive process.
-Specifically, using a set of deviation inequalities the authors obtain the limit theory of Cram\'er-type moderate deviations for the explosive and mildly explosive autoregressive processes.
-Thus, in this paper we focus on establishing the limit theory for moderate deviations from the unit boundary for both the near-stationary and near-explosive cases.
-Although, \cite{white1958limiting} obtained the limiting distribution of an explosive serial correlation coefficient (see, also \cite{mann1943statistical}), limit results for moderate deviations on the explosive side of unity (e.g., mildly explosive case) were only recently established by the studies of \cite{Phillips2007limit}, \cite{Buchmann2007asymptotic} and \cite{aue2007limit}.
+On the other hand, the properties of nonstationary autoregressive models for the case of an explosive autoregressive coefficient is also of interest.
+In particular, \cite{white1958limiting} obtained the limit distribution of an explosive serial correlation coefficient (see, also \cite{mann1943statistical}).
+Limit theory for moderate deviations on the explosive side of unity (e.g., mildly explosive case) were developed by \cite{Buchmann2007asymptotic}, \cite{aue2007limit}, \cite{magdalinos2012mildly}, \cite{arvanitis2018mildly}, \cite{oh2018mildly}, \cite{lee2018limit}, \cite{proia2020moderate}, \cite{yu2021inference}, \cite{hirukawa2021asymptotic}, \cite{liu2022mildly}.
+Recently, \cite{Jian2022} derived the limit theory for the ordinary least squares estimator in the explosive first-order Gaussian autoregressive process using a set of deviation inequalities\footnote{The authors obtain the limit theory of Cram\'er-type moderate deviations for the explosive and mildly explosive autoregressive processes.}.
+In particular, \cite{aue2007limit} develop the limit theory for the serial correlation coefficient in the mildly explosive case with moderate deviations from the unit boundary.
+Thus, the model parameter satisfies $\theta_n \to 1 \ \ \text{and} \ \ n \left( \theta_n - 1 \right) \to \infty$, as $n \to \infty$, while for large $n$, $\theta_n > 1$ diverges away from unity but not with the usual convergence rate $\mathcal{O} ( 1 / n)$.

 Under the Cram\'er-type moderate deviations framework, there exists positive sequences $\nu_n$ and $\lambda_n$ tending to infinity such that for every $\ell > 0$ as $n \to \infty$ it holds that (e.g., see \cite{Jian2022})